janwillemstegink/rdap.hostingtool.nl/README.md

 The holder's name and contact details are relevant for customer protection, manageable administrative workload and for an 'In Control Statement' (ICS).

 The global discussion can, I think, proceed by country along with modeling of non-centralized server communications in XML.
-For the increasing number of top-level domains, a regional resource could lead to a specific Whois server name.
+For the increasing number of top-level domains, a database per continent can point to a specific Whois server name.

 Whois fields and explanation: https://whois.hostingtool.nl/whois_form_modeling/